Why People Need SNAP: Countering Myths with Reality

 And this is something we could easily do.
 Most pro-abortion people won’t fight us on it.

-Cutting SNAP could lead to more babies being aborted as parents struggle to put food on the table.
+Cutting SNAP benefits could lead to more babies being aborted as parents struggle to put food on the table.
 It’s a step in the wrong direction.

 Comments